neatloaf7/RPDeck/README.md

 ### Project description
 A Volume controller for windows based around an RP2040.
 Features per application volume control and OLED Display support.
 Firmware is written in CircuitPython.
-The RPDeck communicates with the host application over serial to send application switch and volume change commands, and receives information about the currently selected application and its volume
+The RPdeck communicates with the host application over serial to send application switch and volume change commands, and receives information about the currently selected application and its volume

 ### Features to consider
 Currently using soundswitch hotkeyed to F13 to switch output device, I will see if I can incorporate it into the host application.